 I was recently confronted with some seemingly simple requirements in OpenText Content Server development.
 In one case a process was required to search and replace all instances of a category attribute value (a common requirement when updating lookup and popup type attributes).
 It sounded simple with a LiveReport and WebReport, but grew in complexity once we had to consider multivalued attributes within multivalued sets (try building a generic solution if you're not convinced of its complexity).
 I suggested a simple one-off OScript module (based on the AttrData extensions in RHCore), but it was not an option since the target system was highly controlled and installing a module was nearly impossible.

-Around the same time a user posted a question to the OpenText Knowledge Center forums asking if it were possible to schedule the generation of a System Report.
+Around the same time a user posted a question to the OpenText Knowledge Center forums asking if it were possible to schedule the generation of a System Report (opens new window).
 This can't be done with standard tools, and so I suggested the development of a small custom module.
 I received no reply, which I assume meant it was also not an option.

 These types of requirements are sometimes just a few lines of code.
 That's the easy part, but the logistics of getting a module developed and installed can often be much more difficult or impossible.

 Developers will often use tools such as LiveReports or WebReports to get around this.
 These tools allow complex reports to be written without having to build and install an additional module.
 This is great and serves a purpose, but is limiting since neither LiveReports or WebReports are scripting languages (albeit WebReports has a few "action" tags).